 Generally retail/commercial tenants are required to provide the property owner with some form of security such as a bond or bank guarantee.
 This is to cover any outstanding debts, damage or other issues with the condition of the premises at the end of a tenancy.
 You are not required to lodge retail or commercial bonds with the Rental Deposit Authority (RDA).

 Ending a lease

 Three months (or any other period specified in the lease) before your lease ends, the landlord needs to write and tell you whether they plan to offer you a new lease or not.
 If you haven't received this written notification, write and ask for it before the lease ends.
 This will give you up to three more months on the lease from the time you receive the notice.
 If the three months extends past the date your lease was due to expire, you can terminate the agreement during the extension period with one month's written notice.

 Tenants usually have to return the shop to the condition it was in when the lease started.
 This generally includes such things as repainting, removal of fixtures and fittings and repairs of any damage caused throughout the tenancy.
 The tenant is usually responsible for these costs.

 The Code of Practice establishes a process to resolve disputes arising from the agreement which states:

-- retail tenants and property owners must first attempt to resolve disputes by means of direct negotiation
+- retail tenants and property owners must first attempt to resolve disputes negotiating with each other

 - if unsuccessful, either party may ask Consumer, Building and Occupational Services to negotiate a solution or